 In August an annual Timbila festival takes place in the Zavala District’s beach town of Tofo, a UNESCO world heritage site.
 The festival is “supported by the Gil Vicente live music venue and the One Ocean New Year’s Music festival “.
 The festival opens and closes with traditional music of the region.

 The Ngoni can be traced back to South Africa’s Zulus who moved north following social reorganization in their home region.
-They practice ethnic religion which is deeply rooted in their identity, including superstitions, ancestor worship, and witchcraft.
+They practice an ethnic religion deeply rooted in their identity, including superstitions, ancestor worship, and witchcraft.

 European, European-Descendant, Mestiço Population

 The European and European-descendant population of Mozambique is a big “part of the country’s demographics”.
 Portugal left a strong colonial legacy in Mozambique, and Portuguese is the official language.
 Many British and Portuguese left the country after Mozambique gained independence in 1975, but a small number remained, along with a larger mestiço population of mixed African and Portuguese heritage.

 South Asian – Indian and Chinese

 India’s links with Mozambique go back “over half a millennium”.
 Indian Muslim traders from Malabar “plied the Indian Ocean trade routes”.
 Vasco da Gama found Hindu traders in Mozambique during his first visit in 1499.
 The Portuguese were the first to engage in the transatlantic slave trade in the 16th century.
 By the 1800s, Indian merchants cooperating with Portuguese shippers became active in the slave trade.